mabianchet/NIS-MD/README.md

-This repository contains the molecular dynamics simulation of the Na<sup>+</sup>/I<sup>-</sup> symporter (NIS)  ions-bound form described in <a href=https://doi.org/10.1101/2022.04.07.487502 > Ravera <ital>et al.</ital> (2022)</a>, and includes the MD trajectories of only protein atoms and ions sampled every 100 ps, the python 3.8 Jupyter notebook and its auxiliary files used in the calculations reported.
+This repository contains the molecular dynamics simulation of the Na<sup>+</sup>/I<sup>-</sup> symporter (NIS)  ions-bound form described in <a href=https://doi.org/10.1101/2022.04.07.487502 > Ravera <ital>et al.</ital> (2022)</a>, and includes the MD trajectories of only protein atoms and ions sampled every 100 ps, the python 3.8 Jupyter notebook used in the calculations reported and its required auxiliary files.
 The MD  simulation was carried out using the cryoEM structure (2 Na<sup>+</sup>/I<sup>-</sup>
 )-bound NIS embedded in a pre-equilibrated 1,2-Dioleoyl-sn-glycero-3-phosphocholine (DOPC) bilayer.
 We obtained the parameters and scripts for the minimization, equilibration, and